-6. Improves Posture
+7. Improves your Posture

 They say that in today’s society “sitting is the new smoking.”
 Much of modern society is sedentary throughout the day and are constantly hunched over keyboards, paperwork and desks.
 This leads to a whole host of back and mobility problems with the end result being a highly compromised posture.
 There have already been cases reported of bulging discs as a result of excessive smart phone use.

 Taking up an activity like paddle boarding can help alleviate the strain you put on your posterior chain and spine.
 The actions and movements required to keep you upright serves to strengthen the muscle groups that are responsible for maintaining a good posture.

 The biceps femoris, gluteus maximus, erector spinaes and trapezius are all included in the muscle group known as the posterior chain.
 The simple act of standing on a board on water and paddling will do wonders for your posture.